v5ma/selfawarenetworks/map.home.md

 Physics Configuration space quantum physics for LTP & LTD & Plant growth

+# The Study of Quantum Effects in the Brain.

-# Cycle 1.3 Is Quantum Memory & Quantum Signaling a thing in the brain?
+Is Quantum Memory & Quantum Signaling a thing in the brain?

+Does the Brain do some form of Quantum Computation?

+What about Microtubules & Quantum Physics?
+(Granularity of Consciousness Note)

 LTD & LTP via Oscillation, Feynman Path Integral, Coherence, Decoherence